 3. Interfering with the lead

-5. Using hands
+5. Using arms and hands

-Surrendering yourself means that your body is completely relaxed.
+Surrender means relaxing your body to allow the man to lead you easily.
 An unskillful woman not feeling at home with her craft often concentrates on the steps, so her body is prone to tension and stiffness.
-In her nervousness the woman may subconsciously grab the man, relying on the help of the hands to execute the step.
-Without knowing who has the jitters, she blames the man for her sour hand, even though that is mainly caused by her own tension.
-Dancing tango requires the ability to dissociate the hands from the body, that is, letting the arms and hands completely relax and executing the steps only with the body, hips and legs without the help of the arms and hands.
-Using hands not only causes her own discomfort, but also causes the physical exertion of the man.
-In my experience that is one of the most common and disturbing problems in tango.
-Once the dancers stop using the hands and switch to using the torso, their experience will be greatly improved.
-Of course, even then the woman still needs to know how to follow only with the torso in order for the arms and hands to be totally relaxed.
+In her nervousness she often grabs the man subconsciously and relies on the help of the arms and hands to execute the steps.
+Without knowing who has the jitters she blames the man for her sour wrist even though that is caused by her own tension.
+Dancing tango requires the dissociation of the arms and hands from the body, that is, let the arms and hands be completely relaxed and execute the steps only with the torso, hips and legs without the help of the arms and hands.
+Using the arms and hands not only causes her own discomfort, but also causes the physical exertion of the man.
+In my experience that is the most common and disturbing problems in tango.
+Once the dancers stop using the arms and hands and switch to using the torso, their experience will be greatly improved.
+Of course, the woman still needs to learn how to follow the lead with the torso in order for her arms and hands to be truly relaxed.
 (See The Functions of Various Body Parts in Tango.)

-7. Not returning to the home position
+9. Not returning to the home position

-8. Unrefined musicality
+10. Unrefined musicality

-9. Lacking of agility
+11. Lack of agility

-12. Lacking of femininity
+13. Lack of femininity